kbowden1800/bouncing-box/README.md

 Now on every update the game will check to see if the box has hit the right wall and if it has it will reset the box back to the left side of the screen.

-**QUESTION: But don't we want it to bounce instead of loop back to the start?** We will revisit this if block soon...
+**But don't we want it to bounce instead of loop back to the start?** We will revisit this if block soon...

 ### TODO 7: Add Direction

-So we have the box loop back to the left the screen, but don't we want it to bounce off of the walls?
+Making the box "bounce" is simply providing the instructions, "When the box hits the right wall start moving left".

-Before we can make it bounce we have to figure out how to make the box move from right to left.
+In the previous step we learned how to say, "When the box hits the right wall", but how do we tell the box to move left?

 Right now our motion comes from the following line in the `update` function:

     position = position + speed;

 Since `speed` is positive, this code makes `position` increase and therefore move to the right.
-To make the box move the other way we need to make position smaller after the box hits the right side of the screen!
+To make the box move the other way we need to make position smaller.
+Well, we could subtract speed instead of adding it but then we wouldn't be able to make the box move to the right anymore.
+Let's use a variable that we can switch to control the direction!

 At the top of your program under `TODO 2` where the other variables are declared, declare a variable `direction`: